FOSSforlife/GoHardGoHome-part3/README.md

 ```

 ### Tips
-    -Some errors may occur.
+Some errors may occur.
 I found that, sometimes, deleting the data/ directory and running the script again fixes some errors.
 Give this a try.

 # Bot vs. Bot